troystribling/SimpleFutures/README.md

 ## <a name="foreach">foreach</a>

+The foreach combinator os supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
+It takes a function of type T -> Void as argument and returns Void.
+If the Future&lt;T&gt; or FutureStream&lt;T&gt; instance completes successfully the specified function is applies to result and not applies if completed with failure.
+This behavior is the same as [onSuccess](#onsuccess).

+Future&lt;T&gt; foreach is defined by,

 ```swift
 public func foreach(executionContext:ExecutionContext, apply:T -> Void)

 public func foreach(apply:T -> Void
 ```

+FutureStream&lt;T&gt; is defined by,

 ```swift
 public func foreach(executionContext:ExecutionContext, apply:T -> Void)